top of page

 User- driven triggers

-User-triggered voice navigation allows users to interact with Miko Mini in various ways
+User-triggered voice navigation on Miko Mini includes:

 System- driven triggers